 The burning question on the lips of many, following this revelation, was: what is scalp reduction surgery?

 The answer lies in a fairly stomach-churning technique from the ’90s that is also known as flap surgery that was sometimes used by men with a receding hairline caused by the genetic hair loss condition male pattern baldness.
-Most men today can manage and improve their hair lost to MPB with a hair loss treatment course that can stop shedding and encourage regrowth.
+Most men today can manage and improve their hair lost to MPB with a hair loss treatment course that can reduce shedding and encourage regrowth.

 But a few decades ago and in extreme cases, men had been known to seek out the skills of a certain type of surgeon who could open the scalp and stretch the area of skin that could still produce hair over the area that was bald.